nojnhuh/cluster-api-provider-azure/docs/proposals/20231122-automate-aks-features.md

 The new API field allowing the entire ASO resource to be defined in the CAPZ API will overlap with several existing CAPZ API fields. e.g. with [Option 4], AzureManagedControlPlane's `spec.location` maps to the same ASO API field as `spec.managedClusterSpec.location`.
-If both are defined, then the `spec.managedCluster.*` field takes precedence.
+If both are defined, then the validating webhook will reject that and instruct the user to prefer the `spec.managedCluster.*` field.
 If only `spec.location` is defined, its value will still be used to construct the desired state for the ManagedCluster.

 An alternative available with [Option 3] and [Option 4] is to introduce a new CAPZ API version for AzureManagedControlPlane and AzureManagedMachinePool, such as v1beta2, which includes only the ASO type and